 But why would pilots do this?

 One might assume that the above is just a funny, phallic coincidence.
-But there appears to be motive here — these turns may have been an act of solidarity with the captain of Russia’s national football team.
+But there appears to be motive here — people quickly caught onto this possibly being an act of solidarity with the captain of Russia’s national football team.

 Artem Dzyuba was recently temporarily suspended from the team after footage emerged that allegedly showed him masturbating in bed.
 He was being taunted by fans during matches, so the team felt like they had no choice given all the negativity surrounding him.
-The theory is that the pilots chose to show their solidarity with the captain by doing this.
+The theory was that this was an attempt at showing solidarity with him.